rbisschops/homeassistant/README.md

 * Add motion sensors and automations to switch on lights for orientation at night time

 Many ideas, too little time!
 I will add some more projects later.
+When I find the time I will write a blog or something alike about my Home automation projects.

 # [Development](#development)